-QSI makes strategic investments to promote the worldwide adoption of CDMA-based products and services.
+QSI manages the Company's strategic investment activities, including MediaFLO USA, Inc. (MediaFLO USA), the Company's wholly-owned wireless multimedia operator subsidiary.
+QSI also makes strategic investments to promote the worldwide adoption of CDMA-based products and services.
 Our strategy is to invest in CDMA-based operators, licensed device manufacturers and start-up companies that we believe open new markets for CDMA technology, support the design and introduction of new CDMA-based products or possess unique capabilities or technology.
-Our MediaFLO USA subsidiary expects to offer a nationwide mediacast network based on our FLO (Forward Link Only) technology and MediaFLO Media Distribution System (MDS), initially targeting 100 top domestic markets, with the eventual capability for broader nationwide coverage.
+Our MediaFLO USA subsidiary expects to offer a nationwide mediacast network based on our FLO technology and MediaFLO Media Distribution System (MDS), initially targeting 100 top domestic markets, with the eventual capability for broader nationwide coverage.
 This network is expected to be utilized as a shared resource for wireless operators and their customers in the United States.
 The commercial availability of the MediaFLO network and service will be determined by our wireless operator partners.
 FLO is a multicast air interface technology specifically designed for markets where dedicated spectrum is available and where regulations permit high-power transmission, thereby reducing the number of towers and related infrastructure required to provide market coverage.
 MediaFLO USA plans to use nationwide 700 MHz spectrum for which we hold licenses and is procuring and will be distributing content on a wholesale basis to our wireless operator customers.
 Distribution, marketing, billing and customer relationships are expected to remain services provided by our wireless operator partners.
 We are evaluating a number of corporate structuring options, including distributing our ownership interest in MediaFLO USA to our stockholders in a spin-off transaction.

-Nonreportable segments include the QUALCOMM Wireless Systems division, which sells products that operate on the Globalstar low-Earth-orbit satellite-based telecommunications system and provides related services, the QUALCOMM MEMS Technologies division, which is developing display technology based on micro-electro-mechanical-system (MEMS) structure combined with thin film optics, and other product initiatives.
+Nonreportable segments include: the QUALCOMM Wireless Systems division, which sells products that operate on the Globalstar low-Earth-orbit satellite-based telecommunications system and provides related services; the QUALCOMM MEMS Technologies division, which is developing an iMoD display technology based on micro-electro-mechanical-system (MEMS) structure combined with thin film optics; the QUALCOMM Flarion Technologies division, which is developing OFDM/OFDMA technologies; and other product initiatives.